pchi2000/K-Means-Clustering/README.md

 # K-Means-Clustering
-Assigns spike waveforms to one of two cluster groups
+Assigns spike waveforms to one of two cluster groups.
+Read K-Means.pdf

 The threshold-Crossing waveform snippets contain approximately two different shapes meaning there are two neurons contributing to these waveforms.
 The K-means clustering algorithm is an unsupervised learning algorithm that assigns each waveform as belonging to one of the two clusters (neurons).